dp-by-dt/C-Connect/project_document.md

 (First command create migrate script accoding to db modificaiton (use the create_app) and the second command applies those changes)

 10. Wired `Change Photo` button to profile/edit method

+### Day 11:

+Send connection request

+POST /connect/<target_id>

+Prevent duplicates

+Prevent connecting to self

+Prevent sending to existing connection

+Log event

+Flash message

+View incoming + outgoing requests

+/connections page

+list pending requests

+list accepted connections

+Accept / Reject / Cancel

+/connections/accept/<id>

+/connections/reject/<id>

+/connections/cancel/<id>

+Server-side validation

+exists?

+same campus? (not needed now, but optional)

+already friends?

+blocked users? (future)

+Profile view integration

+On user profile page: “Connect”, “Cancel”, “Accept”, “Connected” states

+UX improvements (optional for now)

+Test all flows

+1. Added a new blueprint named `connections`, added it's route and init files and also in templates/connections added the file `list.html`
+2. Added the content of these files routes.py and service.py (take care of the connection diffrent cases)
+* registerd the blueprint in `factory_helpers.py`
+3. Added list.html in connections blueprint
+* but not yet connected it to routes

+4. In `routes.py` added a segement `conn` defining if there is duplicate connections or connection at all, which passed to the profile page
+In `profile.html` if the profile is theirs, show edit profile
+else: according to conn value give an appropriate status. --------- !!!
+But this logic is wrong !!!

+* The /profile shows own profile while /user/<id> show other other person's profile Only in the latter we need to add the `conn`, not in /profile call.